Upsonic/KOT/docs/interfaces/api.md

 ## Referance

-The API provides the following endpoints for interacting with the KOT key-value database.
+The API provides the following endpoints for interacting with the Upsonic key-value database.

 ### `set`